Jamesthegoose1/Hummingbird-Catapult-PRE-Built/README.md

 > Open this page at [https://jamesthegoose1.github.io/hummingbird-catapult-pre-built/](https://jamesthegoose1.github.io/hummingbird-catapult-pre-built/)

+I reccomend to download microbit-Ahh.hex and add it to your microbit by connecting it to your computer and clicking the button in the corner if on windows and drage the file into the storage

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.